-1. Save Time: Before you leave home, print out copies of the Ski Butternut Tubing Release and Assumption of Risk Agreement and complete them in the warm comfort of your home or car, rather than at the Tubing Center ticket window.
+- Save Time: Before you leave home, print out copies of the Ski Butternut Tubing Release and Assumption of Risk Agreement and complete them in the warm comfort of your home or car, rather than at the Tubing Center ticket window.

-4. Bundle Up: Jackets, scarves, hats and gloves are a must, even on a seemingly warm day.
-Snow pants, however, aren't really necessary: I wore jeans and didn't really get wet.
-It was in the mid-40s when we left Connecticut, but it was distinctly cooler at Ski Butternut, plus, the ride down the tubing hill is quite a chilly thrill.
+- Bundle Up: Jackets, scarves, hats, and mittens or gloves are a must, even on a seemingly warm day.
+Snow pants, however, aren't really necessary: You can wear jeans and not really get wet.
+Keep in mind that it can be distinctly cooler in the Berkshires than farther south or east, plus, the ride down the tubing hill is quite a chilly thrill.
 That said, you'll feel coldest while standing around waiting to acquire tubes.

-6. Go Before You Go: The facilities near Butternut's Tubing Center are limited to porta-potties (brr!), so you may want to use restrooms elsewhere, such as at the Lower Lodge, before you head for the tubing hill.
+- Go Before You Go: The facilities near Butternut's Tubing Center are limited to porta-potties (brr!), so you may want to use restrooms elsewhere, such as at the Lower Lodge, before you head for the tubing hill.

-8. Be Prepared to Climb: One of the beauties of tubing at Ski Butternut is that the handle lift makes it easy to ride back up the hill in your tube between runs.
+- Be Prepared to Climb: One of the beauties of tubing at Ski Butternut is that the handle lift makes it easy to ride back up the hill in your tube between runs.
 That said, the tubing lift isn't the speediest thing in the world, and on busy days, a long line forms.
 If you want to maximize your tubing time, you'll probably find yourself trudging up the hill—instead of riding—most of the time.

 - Hold On to Your Tube: When you reach the top of the tubing hill, place your tube's tow strap inside the tube, then be sure to hold onto the handles as you push off.
 In general, visitors respect the rules, particularly waiting in line and allowing the person in front to reach the bottom of the hill before starting out.
 You also need to hold onto your tube between runs: Don't walk away from it, even for a moment, or someone who's been waiting for a tube is likely to grab it.